nethesis/phone-island/docs/EVENTS.md

   }
   ```

-- `phone-island-check-connection` The event to manually check user internet connection
+- `phone-island-check-connection` The event to manually check if an user has internet connection

   ```json
   {}